luchob/swagger-example/README.md

 # Welcome to the Swagger sample project!

-___
-This application as well as the documentation is under construction right now and is fully complete!
-___

 ## Overview

 This sample application focuses on swagger and its possible usage scenarios in Spring Boot porjects.
 CI is taken into account.
 Several scenarios are discussed here.